 - 8.1.1.
-There is a 'laptop for teachers' scheme sponsored by the school being introduced in 2021-22 as part of the school's mobile device strategy. - 8.1.2.
-There is no shortage of access to computers for staff on the school premises.
-These include, but are not limited to desktop computers in classrooms and in each staffroom.
-Access to digital devices is prioritised for pupils at all times. - 8.1.3.
-The intent of this is to grant teachers, secretaries and support staff (the staff) the privilege of using personal devices such as laptops, smartphones, tablets (the personal device) of their choosing to complete school-related tasks such as teaching, communication and administration at the discretion of the Head on school property and by using the school's computer network (wireless or wired).
-For verification purposes when accessing sites such as CPOMS, iSAMs, and Google, personal smartphones may be used/visible in classrooms and other workspaces. - 8.1.4.
-The school reserves the right to revoke this privilege if a member of staff does not abide by this policy when using a personal device on school property. - 8.1.5.
-This policy is intended to provide staff an offering of internet bandwidth, access to the school's electronic resources and also to protect the integrity of the school's data and network infrastructure at the same time as conserving the human and time resources of the Technical Support team.
+The 'laptop for teachers' scheme ensures that all fulltime teachers and selected administration staff are provided with a device for professional use.
+This device must be onsite each day of the school term but may be taken home as required by the teacher to which the device has been issued. - 8.1.2.
+Teachers should use these laptops when teaching in classrooms to connect to the IWB and when presenting in the hall(s). - 8.1.3 Access to digital devices is prioritised for pupils at all times. - 8.1.4 This scheme removes the necessity to use personal devices laptops, smartphones, tablets (the personal device) to complete school-related tasks such as teaching, communication and administration.
+In exceptional circumstances and at the discretion of the Head and Head of computing, a personal device may, with prior approval from the Head, be used on school property using the school's computer network (wireless or wired).
+For verification purposes when accessing sites such as CPOMS, iSAMs, and Google, personal smartphones may be used/visible in classrooms and other workspaces. - 8.1.5.
+The school reserves the right to revoke this privilege if a member of staff does not abide by this policy when using a personal device on school property.